 If you place a new restriction on a stock currently held in your account, we will neither buy more nor sell it, even if the portfolio managers sell it from the strategy.

-If you transfer stocks into your Personalized Portfolio that are not included in your allocation, those stocks will be sold, and you will owe any capital gains taxes that are generated from those sales, unless your Personalized Portfolio is held in a tax-deferred account (such as an IRA).
+If you transfer stocks into your Personal Portfolio that are not included in your allocation, those stocks will be sold, and you will owe any capital gains taxes that are generated from those sales, unless your Personal Portfolio is held in a tax-deferred account (such as an IRA).

-Personalized Portfolios are held in brokerage accounts in which stocks are bought and sold, and, as in other brokerage accounts, you will owe taxes on the gains realized in any taxable Personalized Portfolio account.
-With a Personalized Portfolio, you own each and every holding - and they'll show up directly in your Interactive Brokers account.
+Personal Portfolios are held in brokerage accounts in which stocks are bought and sold, and, as in other brokerage accounts, you will owe taxes on the gains realized in any taxable Personal Portfolio account.
+With a Personal Portfolio, you own each and every holding - and they'll show up directly in your Interactive Brokers account.
 You only pay taxes on your own holdings, as opposed to (if you owned shares of a mutual fund) having to pay taxes when that mutual fund's capital gains are distributed among all of its investors.

 If you are further concerned about the tax implications that are specific to your personal situation, we recommend consulting with a tax advisor.

 There are several components of “tax efficiency,” so let’s address them one by one.

 Tax loss harvesting: Tax loss harvesting typically consists of selling investment positions that have a loss, usually at the end of the year, in order to offset investment gains that have been realized throughout the year.
 The tax code restricts the time that someone can sell a position at a loss, and buy it back again.
 In many cases, this would leave a portion of your account uninvested for a period of time since MFWM portfolios consist of individual stocks that cannot be easily interchanged.
 For this and other reasons, MFWM does not implement tax loss harvesting on your behalf.